Hyle-org/devhub-hyle/docs/developers/quickstart/custom-identity-contract.md

 ### Build and register the identity contract

-To build all methods and register the smart contract on the local node [from the source](https://github.com/Hyle-org/examples/blob/simple_erc20/simple-token/host/src/main.rs), run:
+To build all methods and register the smart contract on the local node [from the source](https://github.com/Hyle-org/examples/blob/simple_erc20/simple-token/host/src/main.rs), from the cloned Examples folder, run:

 ```bash
 cargo run -- register-contract